Pillar One: Summary

 Amount A allocates a proportion of the adjusted profit before tax of the MNE group or segment to market jurisdictions.

-The adjusted profit before tax is based on the financial accounting profit or loss of the UPE as reported in its consolidated financial accounts, which is then subject to a number of adjustments under Article 5 of the Progress Report on Amount A of Pillar One.
+The adjusted profit before tax is based on the financial accounting profit or loss of the UPE as reported in its consolidated financial accounts, which is then subject to a number of adjustments under Annex B Section 2 of the MLC.

 For more information, see Amount A: Adjusted Profits.